Building a Patio Cover

 The dimensions indicated in these drawings of the existing structure (size and elevation of the slab, roof overhang, etc.) are for example only.
 Your existing structure (and individual creativity) will enfluence your patio cover design and make it distinctive and unique.

 Since this patio cover design has supporting posts located close to the existing structure, I tried to position the patio cover and slab, so that the posts were not located directly in front of windows and doors.

 This patio cover plan example uses galvanized metal as the roofing material.
 You can alternatively use shingles as roofing material, providing the roof pitch on your patio cover falls within the shingle manufacturer's specifications.
 This patio cover on mycarpentry.com provides an example of a shingle roof design.

 On the above roof framing plan, 2x6 blocking was added as a method of attaching the metal roofing material to the roof structure (of course, there are other ways to do this).
 If you choose to use shingles on your patio cover, you can eliminate this blocking.

 Tip: Purchasing 4x6 beams 22 feet long may be possible, but not very practical.
 I suggest purchasing the 4x6 beams @ 12'.
 You can cut each of them to the desired length and break the two sections in the middle of the center posts.

 The above roof detail shows the upper beam attached to the existing structure (using lag screws), with the appropriate ties, straps, and joist hangers in place.

 Note: When installing any of the structural hardware, you might find it easier to initially toenail the rafters to the beams, to hold them in place, before you install the straps and ties.

 On the brace detail below, the beam extends past the 4x6 post 16".
 Using the Pythagorean Theorem, you can determine the length (long point to long point) of the brace.

 I hope you find these plans useful, while you are designing, planning, and building a patio cover of your own.
-If you have any questions, please don't hesitate to Contact Us.
+If you have any questions about these plans, please Contact Us.